Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 • Improves the overall customer experience

-Once you know what’s in your customers’ tech stacks, start working to establish integrations with the most common.
+Once you know what’s in your customers’ tech stacks, start working to establish integrations with the most common tools.

 10. Target Ads with PPC